Darkcraft8/D8_Weaponry/_doc/item.md

 #### Basic Information
-most item added by this mod are either weapon or munition the weapon of this mod require munition to recharge their usage and are crafted at an `Gunsmith Table`, it also used to craft the munitions
+most item added by this mod are either weapon or munition the weapon of this mod requires munition to recharge their usage and are crafted at a `Gunsmith Table`, it also used to craft the munitions

 #### Quick Access
 - [Weapon List][weaponList]